PaulTyree/WeeklyProgrammingAssignment/README.md

 This program takes in information about a user's birding trip(s) and neatly organizes the data while calculating the average amount of birds seen per hour.

-This week is focused on operater overloading as well as templates.
+Week 6 is focused on operater overloading as well as templates.

 I have included several overloaded operators such as: